Programme on the Governance of Emerging Technologies

 The project will identify weaknesses in general and sectoral regulatory mechanisms—such as the limited protections afforded to inferences in data protection law—and argue for greater accountability by establishing a ‘right to reasonable inferences'.

-In the past five years my work has been financially supported by the Alfred P. Sloan Foundation, the Wellcome Trust, NHSx, British Academy, the John Fell Fund, Miami Foundation, Luminate Group, Engineering and Physical Sciences Research Council (EPSRC), DeepMind Technologies Limited, and the Alan Turing Institute.
+In the past five years my work has been financially supported by the Alfred P. Sloan Foundation, the Wellcome Trust, NHSx, British Academy, the John Fell Fund, Miami Foundation, Luminate Group, Engineering and Physical Sciences Research Council (EPSRC), DeepMind Technologies Limited, the Alan Turing Institute and the Alexander von Humboldt Foundation

 I conduct my research in line with the University's academic integrity code of practice.